qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - `std::remove` doesn't remove but just rearrange elements. `erase` actually removes.
 - Literal number starting with 0 will be treated as octal number. (`0123` is 83)
 - Undefined behaviors.
 The compiler optimization aim to keep defined behavior the same, but can freely change undefined behavior.
 Relying on undefined behavior can make program break under optimization.
 [See also](https://russellw.github.io/undefined-behavior)
   - Accessing uninitialized memory is undefined behavior.
-If you have a `char*`, converting to a struct pointer then use it is seen as using uninitialized memory.
+Converting a `char*` to struct pointer can be seem as accessing uninitialized memory, because the object lifetime hasn't started.
+It's recommended to put the struct elsewhere and use `memcpy` to initialize it.
   - Accessing invalid memory (e.g. null pointer) is undefined behavior.
   - Integer overflow/underflow is undefined behavior.
 Note that unsigned integer can underflow below 0.
   - Aliasing.
     - Aliasing means multiple pointers point to the same place in memory.
     - Strict aliasing rule: If there are two pointers with type `A*` and `B*`, then compiler assumes two pointer can never equal.
 If they equal, it's undefined behavior.
-Except in two cases: 1. `A` and `B` has subtyping relation 2. `A` or `B` is `char`, `unsigned char` or `std::byte`.
+Except in two cases: 1. `A` and `B` has subtyping relation 2. converting pointer to byte pointer (`char*`, `unsigned char*` or `std::byte*`) (the reverse does not apply).
     - To do force conversion, the safe ways are `memcpy` or `std::bit_cast`
+  - Unaligned memory access is undefined behavior.
 - Alignment.
   - For example, 64-bit integer's address need to be disivible by 8.
 In ARM, accessing memory in unaligned way can cause crash.
   - Directly treating a part of byte buffer as a struct may cause alignment issue.
   - Alignment can cause padding in struct that waste space.
+  - Some SIMD instructions only work with aligned data.
+For example, AVX instructions usually require 32-byte alignment.

 ### Python